 Michael Ranson Senior consultant

-Michael undertakes contentious and non-contentious work for the firm’s private and corporate clients in relation to high value residential and country property.
+Michael qualified in 2004 and undertakes contentious and non-contentious work for the firm’s private and corporate clients in relation to high-value residential and country property.
 He has particular expertise in the law relating to enfranchisement and lease extensions, and has acted as an expert witness in connection with enfranchisement matters.

 Michael acts for a broad range of clients including private individuals, investment funds, charities, developers and banks from around the world in relation to legal issues associated with residential and country property in England.
 His practice spans both contentious and non-contentious work.